allisonkoh/helpful-code-stuff/README.md

 ### geom_bernie()

-Instantly saves plots (or something)
+Instantly improves any plot (or something)

 Install